 Be sure to protect your nails when cleaning and use a hand moisturizer if you notice them becoming brittle.
 And put on some nail polish.
 You won’t have the time and energy for that in a couple of months… 😉

 But my baby didn’t seem to notice; kicked just as much as always!

-Now what's it like for you to be 22 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 22 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!